pengx17/pengx17.github.io/_posts/2013-06-21-opencl-development-notes.md

 ## Intel platform: OpenCL programs build failures

-The issues can be reproduced on Intel OpenCL SDK 2.0 and 3.0.
+The issues can be reproduced on Intel OpenCL SDK 2.0 (OpenCL 1.1) and 3.0 (OpenCL 1.2).
 We came across two issues which cause the Intel OpenCL compiler fail to build OpenCL programs.

 We suggest to use Intel’s offline OpenCL compiler to debug compilation issues.